Tutopiya Logo

 What are Sets topical past papers?

-Sets topical past papers are Cambridge IGCSE Mathematics exam questions organised under the Sets unit — covering set notation (∪, ∩, ′, n(A)) and Venn diagrams (shading, region totals, missing values).
+Sets topical past papers are Cambridge IGCSE Mathematics exam questions organised under the Sets unit — covering set notation (∪, ∩, ′, n(A)), listing elements and Venn diagram problems.
 In Tutopiya’s learning portal they sit alongside subtopic notes and quizzes so you can read, practise and test in one flow.

 You can access the full question bank on Tutopiya’s Sets topical past papers page before you attempt questions.